royalapplications/docs/src/r2022/royalserver/management/general-configuration.md

 > - Document Store Access Control Lists
 > - MFA User Configuration
 > - Installed Licenses
 >
+> If you want to remove all side effects of a Royal Server installation, please use the [cleanup script](../advanced/management-scripts/uninstall.md).

 **Copy Configuration**

-This function copies Royal Server troubleshooting information into the clipboard which could be included in a ticket.
-It can contain the installed licenses (not the full license key), the current configuration, the log information since the last restart of Royal Server and the Document Store information.
-All this will be copied into the clipboard, where the user can later check it/modify it and send it to us if we ask for it while troubleshooting.
+This function copies Royal Server configuration information and troubleshooting information in the clipboard which could be included in a ticket.
+You can include the following information:
+- the current configuration
+- the Royal Server logs (since the last restart)
+- the Document Store configuration
+- installed licenses

+This information is very helpful for troubleshooting a support ticket.
 A ticket can be opened via our [support portal](https://support.royalapps.com/support/home)

 ### Headers